vesoft-inc/nebula-docs/docs-2.0/nebula-studio/manage-schema/st-ug-crud-space.md

    b. **Vid type**: The data types of VIDs are restricted to `FIXED_STRING(<N>)` or `INT64`; a graph space can only select one VID type, `FIXED_STRING(32)` is used.
 For more information, see [VID](../../1.introduction/3.vid.md).

    c. **Comment**: The remarks of a certain property or the space itself.
 The maximum length is 256 bytes.
-By default, there will be no comments on a space, `Statistics of basketball players` is used.
+By default, there will be no comments on a space.
+But in this example, `Statistics of basketball players` is used.

    d. **Optional Parameters**: Set `partition_num`, `replica_factor`.
 In this example, these parameters are set to `100` and `1` separately.
 For more information, see [`CREATE SPACE` syntax](../../3.ngql-guide/9.space-statements/1.create-space.md "Click to go to the Nebula Graph website").